 If needed, do a quick rinse with soap and water*

-The real downside of dirty recyclables—for instance, a bottle caked in hair gel, a can leaking beer, or a jar still half-full of peanut butter—is that contaminated recycled material has less market value.
+The real downside of dirty recyclables (or the wrong things in the bin altogether)—for instance, a bottle caked in hair gel, a can leaking beer, or a jar still half-full of peanut butter—is that contaminated recycled material has less market value.
 With less revenue coming in, the recycling provider has less money to spend on running the program and improving service and technology.

 Cleaner recyclables ultimately impact checkbooks, including yours and your neighbor’s.
 By pouring out any liquid, discarding any food scraps, scooping out any remaining product, and rinsing, you’re saving money for Gwinnett County taxpayers and helping to make the whole system more efficient.
 Says Mother Jones:

 The cleaner your containers, the more they’re worth on the recyclables market.
-Municipal facilities first sort recycling by type (paper, several kinds of plastic, tin, etc.), and then by quality.
-Workers separate clean recyclables from soiled ones, into bales.
+Sorted recyclables are packaged into compacted cubes called bales.
 “If the bale is lower quality, there is less revenue coming back into the system from the sale of recyclables, which helps pay for the program,” says Robert Reed of Recology, the company that runs San Francisco’s recycling program.
 The takeaway: By providing clean recyclables, you can actually save your city (and ultimately, taxpayers) money.

 Since you don’t have to get items clean enough to store food or eat from again, there’s no need to use so much soap and water that they are sterilized or completely grime-free.
 The top priority is to ensure that any food, beverage, or other product in the container won’t leak out and contaminate other valuable materials in the recycling bin, like clean paper or cardboard.
 By getting your recyclables mostly clean, you’re doing your part.